Professor · she/her

 My research interests are in both Biology and Biology Education.

 In Biology, members of my lab focus on the physiological ecology of marine invertebrates.
 Currently, our work is focused on restoration aquaculture of our native pinto abalone, Haliotis kamtschatkana.
 Pinto abalone populations have declined precipitously in the last few decades and we collaborate with the Puget Sound Restoration Fund and with government agencies to restore populations in the Salish Sea.
+Click here to watch a short video about my lab's research.

 In Biology Education, I am investigating different aspects of active learning in a large-enrollment, non-majors Biology class.
 My current research project is to determine how placing students in different types of working groups affects their content gains and attitudes about working in groups.